 What Is Imperialism?

-When it comes to discussing imperialism vs. colonialism, it’s important to discuss imperialism first.
-Why?
-Because colonialism is part of imperialism.
-It might sound confusing, but it makes sense if you think about it.
-Imperialism is the policy that a nation makes to take over lands of another nation either by force or diplomacy.
+Imperialism is the policy that a nation makes to take over the lands of another nation either by force or diplomacy.
 To take over those lands, they start setting up their own colonies within the country.
-But colonies are only one type of imperialism you might find.
+But colonies are only one type of imperialist policy you might find.
 The other three types include:

-- protectorate - the country has its own internal government but is protected or ruled by another
+protectorate - A protectorate is still able to govern itself and have its own internal government, but is protected or ruled by another.

 Examples of Imperialism